Ward³

 NIST-aligned signatures

-Built on the standards your SOC already runs
+Built on standards your SOC already runs

 Kubernetes

-native enforce
+native enforcement

 eBPF / XDP